Captian-obvious/Annoyancube-rs/README.md

-# rust-senior-project
+# Annoyancube-rs
-rust program for senior project
+A rust rewrite of a game called "Annoyancube"